BRUXISM TREATMENT

 photo consequences teeth grinding

-Is bruxism serious?
+Is bruxism serious ?

-• Unrefreshing sleep.
+• Unrestorative sleep.

-What are the effects of bruxism on oral health?
+What are the effects of bruxism on oral health ?

-• Early tooth wear.
+• Premature tooth wear..

 photo botox for bruxism treatment

-How can I get rid of bruxism?
+How to get rid of bruxism ?

-How are Botox injections for bruxism performed?
+How do Botox injections for bruxism work ?

 Injection